AlibabaCloudDocs/mongodb/intl.en-US/User Guide/Data security/Configure a whitelist or an ECS security group for an ApsaraDB for MongoDB instance.md

 An ECS security group relieves you from the tedious work of adding IP addresses or CIDR blocks.
 It makes database O&M easier.

-1. Log on to the [ApsaraDB for MongoDB console](https://mongodb.console.aliyun.com/).

-2. In the upper-left corner of the page, select the resource group and the region of the target instance.

-3. In the left-side navigation pane, click **Replica Set Instances**, or **Sharded Cluster Instances** based on the instance type.

-4. Find the target instance and click its ID.

-5. Click **Add Security Group**.
+1. Click **Add Security Group**.

-6. In the Add Security Group panel, select one or more ECS security groups that you want to add.
+2. In the Add Security Group panel, select one or more ECS security groups that you want to add.

     ![Add one or more ECS security groups](https://static-aliyun-doc.oss-accelerate.aliyuncs.com/assets/img/en-US/4027562061/p70088.png)